ferzanagehringer3/Github-Collaboration/README.md

 # GitHub Collaboration Exercise: Your First Collaborative Project
 This exercise will guide you through the fundamental steps of collaborating on a project using GitHub.
 You'll learn about branches, merging, and how to resolve potential merge conflicts, giving you a practical foundation for your first collaborative project.

-1. Prerequisites
+## 1. Prerequisites
 Before you start, make sure you have:

 - A [GitHub.zhaw.com](https://github.zhaw.ch/) account (since you made it here, you probably have that sorted.).
 - Git installed on your local machine.
 - Visual Studio Code (VS Code) installed

-3. Core Concepts
+## 2. Core Concepts

-- Repository (Repo): A project's folder where all files, folders, and the history of changes are stored.
+- **Repository (Repo)**: A project's folder where all files, folders, and the history of changes are stored.

-- Forking: Creating a personal copy of someone else's GitHub repository under your own account.
+- **Forking**: Creating a personal copy of someone else's GitHub repository under your own account.
 This allows you to freely make changes without affecting the original project.

-- Cloning: Creating a local copy of a remote GitHub repository (your forked copy) on your computer.
+- **Cloning**: Creating a local copy of a remote GitHub repository (your forked copy) on your computer.

-- Branch: An independent line of development.
+- **Branch**: An independent line of development.
 You create branches to work on new features or bug fixes without affecting the main project until your work is ready.
 The main (or master) branch is usually the stable version of the project.

-- Commit: A snapshot of your changes at a specific point in time.
+- **Commit**: A snapshot of your changes at a specific point in time.
 Each commit has a unique ID and a message describing the changes.

-- Pushing: Uploading your local commits to the remote GitHub repository (your forked copy).
+- **Pushing**: Uploading your local commits to the remote GitHub repository (your forked copy).

-- Pulling: Downloading changes from the remote GitHub repository to your local machine.
+- **Pulling**: Downloading changes from the remote GitHub repository to your local machine.

-- Pull Request (PR): A way to propose changes from your branch to another branch (e.g., from your feature branch to main).
+- **Pull Request (PR)**: A way to propose changes from your branch to another branch (e.g., from your feature branch to main).
 It's a formal request for others to review and merge your code.

-- Merging: Combining the changes from one branch into another.
+- **Merging**: Combining the changes from one branch into another.

-- Merge Conflict: Occurs when two or more people have made conflicting changes to the same lines of code in the same file.
+- **Merge Conflict**: Occurs when two or more people have made conflicting changes to the same lines of code in the same file.

-4. The Collaboration Exercise
+## 3. The Collaboration Exercise
-Let's simulate a collaborative project with 3 collaborators.
+Let's simulate a collaborative project with 2-3 collaborators.

-Scenario: Building a Simple "About Us" Page
+### Scenario: Building a Simple "About Us" Page
 Imagine you and two partners are creating a simple HTML "About Us" page.

-Step 1: Person A - Fork this Pre-made Exercise Repository.
+#### Step 1: Person A - Fork this Pre-made Exercise Repository & add your team

-Instead of creating a new repository, you will start by forking an existing template.
+Instead of creating a new repository, you will start by forking this existing template.
 This template will contain the `index.html` file we'll be working on.

-Fork the repository: In the top right corner of the template repository page, click the Fork button.
+- Fork the repository: In the top right corner of the template repository page, click the Fork button.

-Create your fork: You'll be prompted to create a new fork.
+- Create your fork: You'll be prompted to create a new fork.

-Under "Owner," ensure your GitHub username is selected.
+- Under "Owner," ensure your GitHub username is selected.

-You can keep the repository name as is (e.g., github-exercise-template) or rename it (e.g., my-about-us-page).
+- You can keep the repository name as is (e.g., github-exercise-template) or rename it (e.g., my-about-us-page).

-Click Create fork.
+- Click Create fork.

 You now have your own copy of the template repository under your GitHub account!
 This will be your primary repository for this exercise.

-Invite your partners (One person, the "Project Initiator", does this): If you are working with partners, one of you should act as the "Project Initiator" and invite the others as collaborators to your forked repository.
+Invite your partners (One person, the "Project Initiator", does this): invite the others as collaborators to your forked repository.
+They need permissions to work on your repository.

-Go to your forked repository on GitHub.
+You can do this by

-Go to Settings -> Manage Access -> Invite a collaborator and add each of your partners' GitHub usernames.
+- Go to `Settings -> Manage Access -> Invite a collaborator` and add each of your partners' GitHub usernames.

-Your partners should accept the invitations.
+- Your partners should accept the invitations.

-Step 2: Clone Your Forked Repository to your Local Machine (All partners do this)
+#### Step 2: Clone the repository to your Local Machine (All partners do this)

-On GitHub, navigate to your forked copy of the repository (e.g., https://github.com/your-username/github-exercise-template).
+- On GitHub, navigate to your forked copy of the repository (e.g., https://github.com/your-username/github-exercise-template).

-Click the Code button (green button).
+- Click the Code button (green button).

-Copy the HTTPS URL.
+- Copy the HTTPS URL.

-Open your VS Code and press `CTRL + Shift + P ` and enter `git clone`
+- Open your VS Code and press `CTRL + Shift + P ` and enter `git clone`

-- Paste the url from the reposory
+- Paste the url from the reposory-

-Navigate to the directory where you want to store your projects.
+- Navigate to the directory where you want to store your projects.

 - directly open your cloned repository

-Step 3: Create and Switch to a New Branch (Each partner creates their own branch)
+#### Step 3: Create and Switch to a New Branch (Each partner creates their own branch)

 - Partner A: Will add a section for "Our Mission".